 Are you Focused on Moving your Engineering Career Forward, Every Day?

 Odds are if you’re like most engineers, you show up at work each day, solve problems, go home, and then come back the next day and repeat that process.
 Obviously, I am simplifying things here.
 Within that, ‘solve problems’ generalization, lie thousands of amazing projects, inventions, and solutions that move our world forward.
 Engineers create extraordinary things.
 But what career-related items do you partake in outside of your engineering projects, and how you do you decide when or why to execute them and move your engineering career forward?

-In this session of The Engineering Career Coach Podcast, I speak with Christian Knutson, PE, author of The Engineer Leader blog.
+In this session of The Engineering Career Coach Podcast, I speak with Christian Knutson, PE, author of The Engineer Leader blog, who shares with us some ways on how to build relationships when attending engineering conferences..
 Knutson has over twenty years’ experience in leadership.
 He learned, and earned, his expertise in one of the most demanding professional arenas available: the U.S. military.
 During a career in the U.S. Air Force spanning two decades, attaining the rank of lieutenant colonel, he has led military and civilian teams in the international arena performing engineering, construction, and project and program management at locations across the U.S., Europe, and the Middle East.

 “The meeting of preparation with opportunity generates the offspring we call luck.” – Tony Robbins

 Listen to this session and learn: [Read more…] about TECC 016: The Engineering Career Coach Podcast – Nine Points to Help Prepare for and Get the Most out of Engineering Conferences, with Christian Knutson, the Engineer Leader